techtinkerclub/techtinkerclub.github.io/_curriculum/2025-26/autumn/week-7.md

 ---

 ## Key Vocabulary
-- **Function** — a mini-program that performs one job and can be reused.
+- **Function** — are groups of code that always run together.
+They are like modules that you stack together to build programs.
+Programmers create functions to simplify tasks that occur often.
 - **Call** — the moment your program tells a function to run.
 - **Parameter** — information passed *into* a function.
 - **Return** — a value that a function sends *back*.